citp/privacy-policy-historical/a/as/ask/askaprice.com.md

 ##  Cookie Settings

-The following lists the levels of cookie use you can select for the Perrys Leasing website.
+The following lists the levels of cookie use you can select for the Askaprice website.
 This website uses cookies to track your visit to the site for the purpose of monitoring its success and to guide improvements and to allow for integration with social media such as Facebook etc.

 You do, however, have a choice regarding the type of cookies we can use so please select a level below.
 Please note that you may not switch off all cookies as the website requires some use of cookies in order to function.